NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 ### Reverse proxy

 A reverse proxy serves as a sort of dispatcher by acting as a central contact point for clients.
-Based on the information requested by the client, it then routes the request to the appropriate backend server and makes sure the backend server’s response makes it back to the appropriate client.
+Based on the information requested by the client, it then routes the request to the appropriate backend service and makes sure the backend service’s response makes it back to the appropriate client.
+This will allow us to host multiple services (for future expansion) on the same server.

 In our case we will use [NGINX](https://www.nginx.com), let's install it: